 Arriving | First Impression | First Sites

 The “first time” jitters on the plane to Maui were so real.
-We flew Alaskan airlines, with an easy experience overall.
-As we flew threw a huge foggy cloud and it opened up on the other end, seeing the beautiful blue waters for the first time — everyone cheered!
+We flew Alaskan Airlines, with an easy experience overall.
+As we flew through a huge foggy cloud and it opened up on the other end, seeing the beautiful blue waters for the first time — everyone cheered!